 Richard K. Schoebel.
-Mr. Schoebel's employment agreement provides that he will serve as our Chief Operating Officer for an initial term of three years, with automatic renewal for additional one-year terms unless we give prior written notice of non-renewal at least six months prior to the end of the then current term.
+Mr. Schoebel's employment agreement, effective as of November 30, 2009, provides that he will serve as our Chief Operating Officer for an initial term of three years, with automatic renewal for additional one-year terms unless we give prior written notice of non-renewal at least six months prior to the end of the then current term.
 Pursuant to the employment agreement, Mr. Schoebel is entitled to a base salary of \$275,000, subject to annual review and upward adjustment, and an annual bonus between 0% and 100% of his then annual base salary, as determined in the sole discretion of our board of directors and based on Mr. Schoebel's performance and the performance of the Company.
-Mr. Schoebel's employment agreement provides for the grant of 35,000 Restricted Shares and 35,000 Options, each vesting in equal installments on the first five anniversaries of the grant date thereof.
+Mr. Schoebel's employment agreement provided for the grant of 35,000 Restricted Shares and 35,000 Options, each vesting in equal installments on the first five anniversaries of the grant date thereof.
 Mr. Schoebel is also entitled to participate in all of our employee benefit plans and programs on substantially the same terms and conditions as other senior executives.
-Mr. Schoebel is also entitled to (i) reimbursement for reasonable business expenses; (ii) an automobile allowance of \$1,500 per month; (iii) six months of living allowance of \$5,000 per month and (iv) reimbursement for up to \$20,000 in moving and travel relocation expenses actually paid or incurred by Mr. Schoebel, the unamortized portion of which Mr. Schoebel will be obligated to refund to us in the event he voluntarily terminates his employment with us during the initial 24 months of employment.
+Mr. Schoebel is also entitled to (i) reimbursement for reasonable business expenses; (ii) an automobile allowance of \$1,500 per month; (iii) six months of living allowance of \$5,000 per month and (iv) reimbursement for up to \$20,000 in moving and travel relocation expenses actually paid or incurred by Mr. Schoebel, the unamortized portion of which Mr. Schoebel would have been obligated to refund to us in the event he voluntarily terminates his employment with us during the initial 24 months of employment.

-Mr. Schoebel's employment agreement provides that if Mr. Schoebel's employment is terminated by reason of his death or Disability, he will be entitled to receive a lump sum payment equal to, (i) annual salary, annual bonus and other benefits earned and accrued prior to the date of termination, (ii) (x) his annual salary and (y) an amount equal to the average of the annual bonuses awarded for the last two years immediately preceding the year of termination (if no annual solary), and (iii) automobile allowance for one year.
+Mr. Schoebel's employment agreement provides that if Mr. Schoebel's employment is terminated by reason of his death or Disability, he will be entitled to receive a lump sum payment equal to, (i) annual salary, annual bonus and other benefits earned and accrued prior to the date of termination, (ii) (x) his annual salary and (y) an amount equal to the average of the annual bonuses awarded for the last two years immediately preceding the year of termination (if no annual bonus was awarded for the year (or two years) preceding the year of termination, a minimum bonus equal to one times 50% of Mr. Schoebel's then annual salary), and (iii) automobile allowance for one year.
 In addition to the foregoing, all outstanding unvested equity-based incentives and awards will vest and become free from restrictions and be exercisable in accordance with their terms.
-Additionally, if Mr. Schoebel's employment is terminated (A) by us without Cause, (B) by Mr. Schoebel for Good Reason, (C) upon non-renewal of the employment term by us, or (D) by Mr. Schoebel for any or no reason within the 12-month period following a Change in Control, a lump sum payment equal to (i) annual solary, annual bonus and other benefits earned and accrued prior to the date of termination, (ii) (x) two times annual salary and (y) two times the average of the annual bonuses awarded for the last two years) preceding the year of termination, a minimum bonus equal to two times 50% of Mr. Schoebel's then annual salary, annual bonus and other benefits earned and accrued prior to the date of termination, (ii) (x) two times annual salary and (y) two times the average of the annual bonuses awarded for the last two years immediately preceding the year of termination, a minimum bonus equal to two times 50% of Mr. Schoebel's then annual salary, and (ii) automobile allowance for one year.
+Additionally, if Mr. Schoebel's employment is terminated (A) by us without Cause, (B) by Mr. Schoebel for Good Reason, (C) upon non-renewal of the employment term by us, or (D) by Mr. Schoebel for any or no reason within the 12-month period following a Change in Control, a lump sum payment equal to (i) annual salary, annual bonus and other benefits earned and accrued prior to the date of termination, (ii) (x) two times annual salary and (y) two times the average of the annual bonuses awarded for the last two years immediately preceding the year of termination (if no annual bonus was awarded for the year (or two years) preceding the year of termination, a minimum bonus equal to two times 50% of Mr. Schoebel's then annual salary), and (iii) automobile allowance for one year.
 In addition to the foregoing, all outstanding unvested equity-based incentives and awards will vest and become free from restrictions and be exercisable in accordance with their terms.